UnovaChampionN/Mod-For-Mega-Battles/README.md

 ====================

 A mod for Mega Battles -
-This mod will only allow Mega Pokémon, I hope.
+This mod will only allow Mega Pokémon.
 These Servers have the Mod and only They can use it (you would have to ask permissions from me if you want to use it)

 Credits
 -----------------------------
-● UnovaChampionN - For compiling data besides the Pokedex.js
+● UnovaChampionN - For compiling data besides the Pokedex.js and during the redevelopment, fixing most of the bugs!

 ● macrarazy - For Helping out with Pokedex.js, gee you have been a great help as I left this project a while ago and reopenned it again!